tkaefer/java-interview/topics/core/collections.md

 - Backed by array.
 Thus bounded in size.
 - Adding element to full queue results in blocking.
 - Polling an empty queue results in blocking.
+- Uses single-lock double condition algorithm
 - Use case - Producer consumer problem.

 #### LinkedBlockingQueue

 - Thread-safe.
 - Backed by linked-list.
 - Optionally bounded in size.
 Takes maxSize as constructor argument.
+- Variant of the "two lock queue" algorithm and it has 2 locks 2 conditions ( takeLock , putLock).

 #### ConcurrentLinkedQueue